DirazCoder/twrp_device_samsung_j3y17lte/README.md

 1. **`TARGET_ARCH`/`TARGET_CPU_ABI` were wrong.** This repo had them set to arm64 (with arm as a secondary ABI), reasoned from the kernel binary genuinely being 64-bit.
-That reasoning conflated the kernel's architecture with the userspace build target — two different things.
+That reasoning conflated the kernel's architecture with the userspace build target — two different things, and yes, this repo confidently marked "architecture" as VERIFIED before finding that out.
+Nothing like a good published tree to remind you that "the kernel is 64-bit" and "the build should be 64-bit" are not, in fact, the same sentence.
    The joephyu tree builds a 32-bit-only userspace (`arm`/`armeabi-v7a`) on top of the 64-bit kernel, a normal split for this SoC generation.
    Building with the old arm64 setting would very likely have failed at